ja-plus/stk-table-vue/docs-src/en/main/table/basic/tree.md

 <demo vue="basic/tree/TreeVirtualList.vue"></demo>

 ::: warning Note
-The component will inject the `__T_EXPANDED__` field into each row of the dataSource to control whether it is expanded.
+The component will inject the `__T_EXP__` field into each row of the dataSource to control whether it is expanded.
 Do not modify this field when updating the data of a row.
 Therefore, `Object.assign` is used in the example to update data.
 :::

 ::: warning Performance Note